How to Become a UX Designer, a Step-By-Step Guide for 2024 [+Expert Tips]

 Download Our Free UX Research & Testing Kit

-You can check out this video for a quick overview of some core steps anyone can take to become a UX designer with no experience, or keep reading:
+Want to start creating your UX design path?
+This video offers a quick overview of some core steps anyone can take to become a UX designer with no experience or keep reading.

 1. Take a UX design course.